bcbio/bcbio-nextgen/docs/contents/configuration.md

 To remove a reference genome, delete its directory `bcbio/genomes/species/reference` and remove all the records corresponding to that genome from `bcbio/galaxy/tool-data/*.loc` files.

+`genomes/Hsapiens/hg38/seq/hg38-resources.yaml` specifies relative locations of the resources.
+To determine the absolute path, bcbio fetches a value from `bcbio/galaxy/tool-data/sam_fa_indices.loc` and uses it is a basedir for all resources.
+If there are several installations of bcbio `data`, it is important to have separate `tool-data` as well.

 ### Adding custom genomes

 [bcbio_setup_genome.py](https://github.com/bcbio/bcbio-nextgen/blob/master/scripts/bcbio_setup_genome.py) installs a custom genome for variant and bulk-RNA-seq analyses and updates the configuration files.